craigahobbs/hobbs-family-cookbook/recipes/BaileysChocolateChipCheesecake.md

 ~~~

 Spread evenly over the top of the cheesecake bake at 425 degrees for 10 minutes.
 Cool completely
 before refrigerating.
-Carefully run a thin bladed knife around the edge of the spring form pan
+When ready to serve, carefully run a thin bladed knife around the edge of the
-before unhinging it.
-I usually pipe the top edge of the cake with whipped cream and sprinkle the
+spring form pan before unhinging it.
+I usually pipe the top edge of the cake with whipped cream and
-piping with more mini chocolate chips.
+sprinkle the piping with more mini chocolate chips.

 ~~~ recipe-ingredients
 1/2 C mini chocolate chips